French colonial empire: World War II

-Decolonization

-The French colonial empire began to fall during the Second World War, when various parts were occupied by foreign powers (Japan in Indochina, Britain in Syria, Lebanon, and Madagascar, the United States and Britain in Morocco and Algeria, and Germany and Italy in Tunisia).
-However, control was gradually reestablished by Charles de Gaulle.
-The French Union, included in the Constitution of 1946, nominally replaced the former colonial empire, but officials in Paris remained in full control.
-The colonies were given local assemblies with only limited local power and budgets.
-There emerged a group of elites, known as evolués, who were natives of the overseas territories but lived in metropolitan France.

 Conflict

 France was immediately confronted with the beginnings of the decolonisation movement.
 In Algeria demonstrations in May 1945 were repressed with an estimated 6,000 to 45,000 Algerians killed.
-Unrest in Haiphong, Indochina, in November 1945 was met by a warship bombarding the city.
+Unrest in Haiphong, Indochina, in November 1946 was met by a warship bombarding the city.
 Paul Ramadier's (SFIO) cabinet repressed the Malagasy Uprising in Madagascar in 1947.
 The French blamed education.
 French officials estimated the number of Malagasy killed from a low of 11,000 to a French Army estimate of 89,000.

 Also in Indochina, Ho Chi Minh's Viet Minh, which was backed by the Soviet Union and China, declared Vietnam's independence, which started the First Indochina War.
 The war dragged on until 1954, when the Viet Minh decisively defeated the French at the Battle of Điện Biên Phủ in northern Vietnam, which was the last major battle between the French and the Vietnamese in the First Indochina War.

 Following the Vietnamese victory at Điện Biên Phủ and the signing of the 1954 Geneva Accords, France agreed to withdraw its forces from all its colonies in French Indochina, while stipulating that Vietnam would be temporarily divided at the 17th parallel, with control of the north given to the Soviet-backed Viet Minh as the Democratic Republic of Vietnam under Ho Chi Minh, and the south becoming the State of Vietnam under former Nguyen-dynasty Emperor Bảo Đại, who abdicated following the 1945 August Revolution under pressure from Ho.
 However, in 1955, the State of Vietnam's Prime Minister, Ngô Đình Diệm, toppled Bảo Đại in a fraud-ridden referendum and proclaimed himself president of the new Republic of Vietnam.
 The refusal of Ngô Đình Diệm, the US-supported president of the first Republic of Vietnam [RVN], to allow elections in 1956 – as had been stipulated by the Geneva Conference – in fear of Ho Chi Minh's victory and subsequently a total communist takeover, eventually led to the Vietnam War.

 In France's African colonies, the Union of the Peoples of Cameroon's insurrection, which started in 1955 and headed by Ruben Um Nyobé, was violently repressed over a two-year period, with perhaps as many as 100 people killed.
-However, France formally relinquished its protectorate over Morocco and granted it independence in 1956.
+However, France formally relinquished its protectorate over Tunisia and Morocco and granted them independence in 1956.